bitshifter/bitshifter.github.io/_posts/2017-12-04-rust-bench-simd.md

 This generates some AT&T style assembly output to `.s` files in the `target/release/deps` directory.
 Ideally I'd prefer Intel format with demangled symbols but I don't think `rustc --emit` gives any control over this.

-Comparing the assembly from `bench_f32` and `bench_f32_sse` it's pretty clear what the difference is.
+Comparing the assembly from `bench_f32` and `bench_f32_sse` there's some clear differences.
 All of the work happens between bencher functions that record the start and end times - the mangled calls to [`_ZN3std4time7Instant3now17he141c6f08d993cf9E@PLT`](https://doc.rust-lang.org/std/time/struct.Instant.html#method.now) and [`_ZN3std4time7Instant7elapsed17hc3711b876336edbcE@PLT`](https://doc.rust-lang.org/std/time/struct.Instant.html#method.elapsed).
 This is the assembly for `bench_f32`

 ```
 	movq	%rdi, %r14